ansys/pyprimemesh/README.md

 ## Overview

-PyPrimeMesh provides a Python client to the Ansys Prime server.
-The Ansys Prime server delivers core Ansys meshing technology.
+PyPrimeMesh is a Python client to Ansys Prime Server, which delivers core Ansys meshing technology.

 ## Documentation and Issues